OmerDolev/SimilarWebHomeTest/README.md

 2. Clone this repo to your workstation.

-3. Run pip install -r requirements.txt
+3. Run pip3 install -r requirements.txt

 4. Configure targets.json file with 'hostname:port' for targets

+5. run the LB: python3 main.py

-5. See *Usage* below for further info.
+6. See additional info in *Usage* below for further info.

 ## Usage